 Of course, all circumstances are different.
 A terminal illness or a short-term financial obligation would completely change the recommendations.

 Given how big the decision is, the best course of action is to build a grid like the one depicted in this article or something similar, and then have a detailed discussion as a family to determine the best fit for everybody.
+At Briaud, we are university retirement experts.
 If you need assistance picking out the right TRS pension payment option for you, please reach out to us.